 Liver abscesses are seen in all ages and breeds of cattle wherever cattle are raised.
 They are most common in feedlot and dairy cattle fed rations that predispose to rumenitis.
 Cattle with liver abscesses have reduced production efficiency.
 Affected livers are condemned at slaughter, and adhesions to surrounding organs or the diaphragm may necessitate carcass trimming.
-Liver abscess can also lead to disease syndromes associated with posterior vena caval thrombosis.
+Liver abscesses can also lead to disease syndromes associated with posterior vena caval thrombosis.

 Etiology and Pathogenesis

 Fusobacterium necrophorum, a gram-negative, obligate anaerobic bacterium, and a component of normal rumen microflora, is the primary etiologic agent.
 Infection in the liver usually originates from a necrobacillary rumenitis.
 Two biovars have been implicated.
-Biovar A (F necrophorum necrophorum), the more virulent, is the predominant biovar in the rumen micro-flora and is isolated, usually in pure culture, from most cases of liver abscessation.
+Biovar A (F necrophorum necrophorum), the more virulent, is the predominant biovar in the rumen microflora and is isolated, usually in pure culture, from most cases of liver abscessation.
 Biovar B (F necrophorum funduliforme) is commonly isolated from microabscesses in the rumen wall but is less commonly isolated from liver abscesses, in which it is always found in mixed culture with biovar A or other bacterial species.
 Arcanobacterium pyogenes, streptococci, staphylococci, and Bacteroides spp are most frequently recovered from mixed cultures.

-Rumenitis is usually the result of rapid intraruminal fermentation of dietary carbohydrate with subsequent production of lactic acid and increased acidity of the ruminal fluid.
+Rumenitis is usually the result of rapid intraruminal fermentation of dietary carbohydrate with subsequent production of lactic acid and increased acidity of the ruminal fluid ("grain overload").
 Rations with high levels of carbohydrate are the principal cause in both dairy and feedlot cattle, but the texture of the feed and method of feeding can be modifying factors.
-The incidence of rumenitis in feedlot cattle is significantly higher when they are transferred directly from a roughage ration to a finishing ration, and when there is poor feed bunk management.
+The incidence of rumenitis in feedlot cattle is significantly higher when the cattle are transferred directly from a roughage ration to a finishing ration, and when there is poor feed bunk management.
 F necrophorum, alone or with other bacteria, colonizes through the area of superficial necrosis produced by the acid rumen contents.
 Leukotoxin may facilitate resistance to phagocytosis.
 Bacterial emboli from the lesions invade the hepatic portal venous system and are transported to the liver, where they can establish infectious foci of necrobacillosis that eventually develop into abscesses.

 Other sources of infection in liver abscesses include foreign body penetration from the reticulum, direct extension of infection from omphalophlebitis in neonatal calves, and bacteremic diseases.